vmware/dod-compliance-and-automation/content/en/docs/Tutorials/Cloud Foundation/audit5.md

 ```

 ### Run the audit
-In this example we will be scanning a target SDDC Manager, specifying an inputs file, and outputting a report to the CLI and to a JSON file ran from a linux machine.
+In this example a target SDDC Manager will be scanned, specifying an inputs file, and outputting a report to the CLI and to a JSON file ran from a linux machine.

 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}